JanWI1/nonlinear-exceptional-point-topology/README.md

-# Universal topology of exceptional points        in nonlinear non-Hermitian systems
+# Universal topology of exceptional points<br> in nonlinear non-Hermitian systems

 This repository contains MATLAB code to reproduce the main figures from our paper: